LauP31/nintendo-ds-game/readme.md

 # Nintendo DS Game

 An infinite runner built for the Nintendo DS using [BlocksDS](https://blocksds.skylyrac.net/docs/).
-This is a learning project — built to get hands-on with homebrew NDS development, low-level graphics/audio handling, and the BlocksDS toolchain.

 ## Features